 Molasses Crinkle Scones

-Sweet molasses together with Fall favorite spices of cinnamon, ginger, and cloves.
-After a milk bath, course sugar crystals are sprinkled on top, which gives the surface that crinkle crunchy rustic look.
-The flavor is amazing and the texture is delightful making Molasses Crinkle Scones perfect for breakfast or a snack.
+Molasses Crinkle Scones have sweet molasses with fall-favorite spices of cinnamon, ginger, and cloves.
+The milk bath and sugar crystals give the surface that crinkle rustic look.
+More importantly, the flavor is amazing and the texture is delightful making it perfect for breakfast or snack.

 Eight rustic scones.

-Great year round, but these delicious scones are a Fall favorite.
-It’s that wonderful time of year when everyonefills their kitchens with the wonderful aroma of the holidays.
-Just like a Hallmark movie, people are busy baking fresh bread, cookies, cakes, and scones, of course.
+Great year round, but these delicious scones are a fall favorite.
+It’s that wonderful time of year when everyone’skitchens are filled with the wonderful aroma of the holidays.
+Just like a Hallmark movie, people are busy baking fresh bread, cookies, cakes, and these scones, of course.

 Curl up in a cozy corner with a hot drink and a warm scone slathered in butter.
 Sounds like heaven to me.